epfl-lara/cs550/labs/lab3/README.md

 Before performing resolution proofs, formulas must be transformed into a prenex Skolem conjunctive normal form.

-The transformation is done using 5 successive equivalence preserving transformations.
+The transformation is done using 5 successive satisfiability preserving transformations.
 The transformations have been described in class, so we detail them here.
 Please refer to the lectures for complete descriptions.